arminshzd/EF_TSS/README.md

     "hess-header-calc": {GAUSSIAN header for Hessian calculations } ("#P b3lyp/6-31G** nosymm freq"), }
 ```
 A GAUSSIAN submission script is necessary.
-This is a system depandant file.
+This is a system dependent file.

 `basis-f-name` is the name of the file containing basis specifications if necessary and will be added to the bottom of the GAUSSIAN input file.